-Someone commented recently, asking if Proverbs 3:5 means that we should not rely on intellectual understanding of God, but rather, open ourselves to some new revelation of God, as Ted Dekker states in his latest book The Forgotten Way.
-I discuss this in two parts here and here.
+Someone commented recently, asking if Proverbs 3:5 means that we should not rely on intellectual understanding of God, but rather, open ourselves to some new revelation of God.
 I fully reject this mystic notion of knowing God apart from intellect.

 Proverbs has 32 verses that talk about ‘understanding.’
 In 3:5 it says, “Trust in the LORD with all your heart, and do not lean on your own understanding.”